The Wild Atlantic Way Ireland

-Driving the Gap of Dunloe in a private car can only be done during off-season and should only be attempted by the brave!
-The single lane road leaves little room for passing and blind corners will test your nerves to breaking point.
+Driving the Gap of Dunloe in a private car can only be done during the off-season and should only be attempted by the brave!
+The single-lane road leaves little room for passing and blind corners will test your nerves to breaking point.

 There you have it – not by any means a complete guide to the Wild Atlantic Way but some of our favourites along the route.

 What’s your favourite place on the Wild Atlantic Way route?

 Pin it for Later